 Water withdrawal applies to both surface water and groundwater.

-All agricultural facilities with the capacity to withdraw groundwater or surface water equal to or in excess of an average of 100,000 gallons per day in any thirty day consecutive period (3 million gallons during a 30 day period) must file an annual report with the New York State Department of Environmental Conservation on an annual basis.
+All agricultural facilities that have withdrawn groundwater or surface water equal to or in excess of an average of 100,000 gallons per day in any thirty day consecutive period (3 million gallons during a 30 day period) must file an annual report with the New York State Department of Environmental Conservation on an annual basis.

 Annual reports are due by March 31st of each year.

 - A permit is not necessary for withdrawals for agricultural purposes that were registered or their annual water usage reported prior to February 15, 2012.
 These existing withdrawals are only subject to the annual reporting and registration requirements.

 - A permit is required for any agricultural facility that did not register or report usage prior to February 15, 2012 and has the capacity to withdraw water equal to or in excess of an average of 100,000 gallons per day in any thirty day consecutive period (3 million gallons during a 30 day period).